 2007 - Mobile Design - developed the concept behind and wrote a chapter on mobile learning design for the eLearning Guild's 360 Research Report on Mobile Learning

-2006 - Organizational Learning Strategy - led the first of many organizational learning strategy projects (that formed the basis for the Performance Ecosystem model), leading to an improved learning plan (and chapter in Michael Allen's forthcoming eLearning Annual 2009).
+2006 - Organizational Learning Strategy - led the first of many organizational learning strategy projects (that formed the basis for the Performance Ecosystem model), leading to an improved learning plan (and a chapter in Michael Allen's eLearning Annual 2009).

 2006 - Learning Theory Course - designed and delivered a learning theory course for a Master's program in Instructional Technology.